zachlatta/public-notes/oceans-22-assorted-notes.md

 Naive: We actually do benefit from diplomacy around issues like the ocean and protecting shared resources.
 Maybe the problem is:

 1. Agreeing on the end state if we don't collaborate
-2. Agree on steps for all parties to take and agree these steps will actually work Enforcement - have real, impartial, technology-enabled means to enforce compliance (ex. satellite images to see illegal fishing)
+2. Agree on steps for all parties to take and agree these steps will actually work.
+	   Enforcement - have real, impartial, technology-enabled means to enforce compliance (ex. satellite images to see illegal fishing)
-3. Justice - Impartial body to enforce real consequences of noncompliance.
+1. Justice - Impartial body to enforce real consequences of noncompliance.
 What does real consequences look like in a body like CCAMLAR?
-4. Celebrate wins
+2. Celebrate wins

 Are nation states the right fundamental unit in the 21st century?